 Nonetheless, chamomile is also praised for its wound-healing capacities.
 In one double-blind trial on 14 patients, researchers found that chamomile is quite effective in wound drying and in speeding epithelialization after the dermabrasion of tattoos.

-Having both potent anti-inflammatory and wound-healing properties, chamomile tea is a great remedy to treat sunburned skin with.
+Having both potent anti-inflammatory and wound-healing properties, chamomile tea is a great remedy to treat painful sunburns.

-If you want to go all the way in helping your skin heal as fast as possible you can also try these trips alongside after-sun creams or natural remedies.
+If you want to help your skin heal quickly, you can also try these tips alongside after-sun creams or home remedies.

-Don't ever shower with hot water while having burned skin!
+Don't shower with hot water when you're suffering from sunburn!

-Another trick is to apply a cold wet washcloth to your burn for around 15 minutes throughout the day.
-You can also use ice but never apply it directly to the skin.
-Instead, towel-wrapped ice pack to the affected area.
+Another trick is to apply a cold, wet washcloth to your burn for around 15 minutes throughout the day.
+You can also use ice but never apply it directly on the skin.
+Instead, use a towel-wrapped ice pack for the affected area.

-We understand this might not be something you like or want to accept, but applying more skincare cosmetics on sunburned skin is a cardinal sin.
+Applying more skincare cosmetics on sunburn is a cardinal sin.
 Those cosmetics are designed to penetrate the skin and stimulate beneficial physiological processes.
-While your skin is already busy with the healing process, anything else can interfere negatively.
+While your skin is already busy with healing, anything else can interfere negatively.

-Drink a lot of water and stay hydrated.
-Sunburned skin is also dehydrated skin and possibly a dehydrated body.
-Feed the body from the inside out, so that it's more capable to handle the burns.
-Being well-hydrated means creating optimal conditions for the proper skin function.
+Drink a lot of water to stay hydrated.
+Feed the body from the inside out so it's more capable of handling the burns.
+Being well-hydrated means creating optimal conditions for proper skin function.

-The last thing you want is to irritate sunburned skin - you’ll only add up to your pain, redness, swelling, and even create small injuries that will leave scarring.
-Trust us, you don't want permanent scars along with premature skin aging and a higher chance of skin cancer.
-So, wear minimal comfortable clothes for a few days until the burns heal.
+The last thing you want to do is to irritate your sunburn - this will only increase your pain, redness, and swelling and even create small injuries that will leave scarring.
+Trust us; you don't want permanent scars, premature skin aging, and a higher chance of cancer.
+Wear minimal comfortable clothes for a few days until the burns heal.

-We’re guessing, if you're on vacation, the most burning (pun intended) question you have is when and how it’s safe for you to go back to the beach?
+If you're on vacation, the most burning (pun intended) question you'll have is, "When is it safe to return to the beach?"

 After healing, your skin may be extremely sensitive to sunlight and burn even more easily.
-Limit your sun exposure to a minimum, wear more clothes as protection, and be protected!
+Avoid further sun exposure or limit it to a minimum, wear more clothes, and stay protected!
 Choose a very high SPF sunscreen.

-Always apply sunscreen around 30-20 minutes before going out, to allow the product to fully absorb into your skin.
-When you’re out, re-apply sunscreen every 1-2 hours and immediately after swimming or drying yourself with a towel.
+Always apply sunscreen around 30-20 minutes before going out to allow the product to absorb into your skin fully.
+Then, reapply sunscreen every 1-2 hours and immediately after swimming or drying yourself with a towel.

-Today you can also find waterproof sunscreens which will protect you even while you’re swimming.
+Today you can also find waterproof sunscreens that will protect you even while swimming.

-There are some amazing tips you can use to get relief from the pain, make the healing process go a little faster, and even prevent further complications.
+There are many things you can do to relieve the pain, make the healing process go a little faster, and even prevent further complications.

-However, once you’re in that mess, it’s better to try the above-mentioned tips and prevent even more complications, as well as pain - and maybe a ruined vacation.
+Try the above-mentioned tips to prevent even more complications, pain, and maybe a ruined vacation.